Clicky

 Tip: It’s best you run premium gasoline in supercharged jet skis.
 A loss of power could come from bad or low octane gas.
 Also, bad spark plugs can be an issue, I recommend changing spark plugs at least once a year.

-Things that can make a supercharger fail quicker?
+What are the things that can make superchargers fail quicker?

 1. Not doing regular oil changes (once a year or every 50 hours, whichever comes first).